The Best Places To Eat In London

-Our first morning in London we had the Ricotta Hotcakes with Honeycomb Butter (and a banana on the side) from Granger & Co. in Notting Hill.
+Granger & Co. in Notting Hill is supposed to be one of the best restaurants in London for breakfast.
+We had the Ricotta Hotcakes with Honeycomb Butter (and a banana on the side).
 They were okay, but not life-changing.
 They were probably a lot better than they look in this photo though, lol!
 They were not very photogenic.
 The honeycomb butter was my favorite!

 We also had this fun stir-it-yourself hot chocolate.
 This was a fun drink, but it could’ve been a little sweeter for my tastes.
 It also was not very thick and creamy, like drinking chocolate.
 Just your average thin hot chocolate.

 I wish we could’ve had afternoon tea every single day in London!!
 I love afternoon tea and I wanted to try it at every single place possible.
 Unfortunately we only got to try two places, The Savoy and Fortnum and Mason.
 The scones were different at both places, but I liked them both.
 The sandwiches were very similar.
 The service was better at the Savoy.
 Where ever you go, be sure to make reservations ahead of time and plan to spend at least 2 hours at tea.

 Here was our dessert selection at the Savoy.

 They also had chocolate cake and banana cake!